kitty phone FDA food icky

 If you choose to create an account, you must provide the following information (if you wish to report as a guest, you may, but are not required to, provide this information): your first and last name, your primary or preferred telephone number, the name of the country in which you live, your mailing address, and your e-mail address.

-Can anyone submit a report about a problem with a pet food?
+Can anyone submit a report about a problem with pet food?

-Yes, anyone can submit a report about a problem with a pet food.
-If you are submitting such a report, however, you are most likely either a veterinarian, veterinary staff member, consumer (pet owner), or concerned citizen who is submitting a product problem and/or adverse event report involving pet food.
-If you are a manufacturer, distributor, or retailer of food, including pet food, or a federal, state, or local public health official, you are most likely submitting a Reportable Food Report and should use the Reportable Food section of the Safety Reporting Portal.
+Yes, anyone can submit a report about a problem with pet food.
+If you submit such a report, however, you are most likely a veterinarian, veterinary staff member, consumer (pet owner), or concerned citizen submitting a product problem and/or adverse event report involving pet food.
+Suppose you are a manufacturer, distributor, or retailer of food, including pet food, or a federal, state, or local public health official.
+In that case, you are most likely submitting a Reportable Food Report and should use the Reportable Food section of the Safety Reporting Portal.

-If I suspect a problem with pet food, does an animal have to be affected in order for me to submit a report?
+If I suspect a problem with pet food, does an animal have to be affected for me to submit a report?

-No, if you suspect that there is a problem with pet food, an animal does not need to be affected in order for you to file a report.
-Some examples of problems with pet food that would warrant a report are foul odor, off-color, swollen can or pouch, leaking container, a foreign object found in the product.
+No, if you suspect a problem with pet food, an animal does not need to be affected for you to file a report.
+Some issues with pet food warranting a notice are foul odor, off-color, swollen can or pouch, leaking container, and a foreign object in the product.
 You will be asked to provide details about the problem you observed when you file your report.

-If an animal is affected, but I am not the owner of that animal, can I still report the pet food problem?
+If an animal is affected, but I am not the animal’s owner, can I still report the pet food problem?

 Yes, you can report a pet food problem regardless of whether or not you own the affected animal.
 If you are not the animal owner, you can (but are not required to) provide the following contact information for the owner: pet owner’s first and last name, pet owner’s telephone number(s), name of the country in which the pet owner lives, pet owner’s mailing address, and pet owner’s e-mail address.